locustio/locust/docs/quickstart.rst

 Getting started
 ===============

 A Locust test is essentially a Python program.
 This makes it very flexible and particularly good at implementing complex user flows.
-But it can do simple tests as well, so lets start with that:
+But it can do simple tests as well, so let's start with that:

 .. code-block:: python